MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Creating-and-Customizing-Cues.md

 ### Action Cues
 Action Cues act as links that perform a task or operation, like opening another page, starting a video, targeting an another resource or URL, or running code.
 Action-based Cues display only as tiles.
 They will arrange on the workspace just like field-base Cues that use the normal layout.

->[!IMPORTANT]
+>[!NOTE]
->Do not include action Cues in a Cue group that uses the wide layout.
-If you do, the wide layout will be ignored and the Cue group will use the default layout.
+>You can mix and match field-based and Action cues in a Cue group.
+However, do not include Action Cues in a Cue group that uses the wide layout.
+If you do, the wide layout will be ignored and the Cue group will display in the normal layout.

 ## Creating field-based Cues
 The implementation of a Cue involves the following elements: